alexkyllo/alexkyllocom/content/posts/fake-faces.md

-There's a ton more work to be done in the space, and I still have doubts about whether the model really detected something intrinsic to fake faces that will generalizes well across more datasets.
+There's a ton more work to be done in the space, and I still have doubts about whether the model really detected something intrinsic to fake faces that will generalize well across more datasets.
 But for now, I think this experience demonstrates the value of using a diverse, heterogenous input dataset, testing the model on truly out-of-sample data, and considering and planning for a model fairness